 First Cash Financial Services, Inc. (the "Company") is the nation's third largest publicly traded pawnshop operator and currently owns pawn stores in Texas, Oklahoma, Washington, D.C., Maryland, Missouri, South Carolina, Virginia and Mexico.
 The Company's pawn stores engage in both consumer finance and retail sales activities.
 The Company's pawn stores provide a convenient source for consumer advances, advancing money against pledged tangible personal property such as jewelry, electronic equipment, tools, sporting goods and musical equipment.
 These pawn stores also function as retailers of previously owned merchandise acquired in forfeited pawn transactions and over-the-counter purchases from customers.
-Certain of the Company's pawn stores also offer short-term, unsecured advances ("short-term advances").
+Many of the Company's pawn stores also offer short-term, unsecured advances ("short-term advances").

 The Company also owns and operates check cashing and short-term advance stores in Texas, California, Washington, Oregon, Illinois, South Carolina and Washington, D.C.
-These stores provide a broad range of consumer financial services, including check cashing, short-term advances, money order sales, wire transfers and bill payment services.
-In addition, the Company is a 50% partner in Cash & Go, Ltd., a Texas limited partnership, which owns and operates financial services kiosks located inside convenience stores.
+The short-term advances, also known as payday loans, are unsecured loans in amounts that generally range from \$100 to \$500 for terms of 30 days or less.
+The stores in California, Washington and Oregon also provide money orders, money transfers and bill payment services.
+In addition, the Company is a 50% partner in Cash & Go, Ltd., a Texas limited partnership, which owns and operates check cashing and short-term advance kiosks located inside convenience stores.